Benny514/NikomDaEpick/README.md

 - Currently learning Python, C# and C++.
 - I rarely write articles.
 - Founder of NHI
+- DogeDoge is chill
-- Paradox and DogeDoge are cool
+- I love you Paradox (jk ofc)

 I'm too lazy to update this